BATON ROUGE, La. -- Les Miles said the past two days have been difficult for him and his football team.

 "The first pass was a deep ball," Miles said.
 "It was a throwaway.
 The second pass was very quick.
 It was able to go against any coverage.
 There's a sack.
 We have to do better than that.
 I defend the calls.
 Those calls came with my name on it.

-"We can never back up when we're first-and-ten at the 32.
+"We can never back up when we're first-and-10 at the 32.
 We are in position to win the game.
 The quarterback should know to travel smartly.
-He should have been given that (instruction) before the play.
-We didn't give it to him."
+He should have been given that [instruction] before the play.
+We didn't give it to him," he said.

-On the next play, a screen pass to Stevan Ridley lost seven yards.
+On the next play, a screen pass to Stevan Ridley lost 7 yards.
 Ridley was tackled with 26 seconds remaining.
 It took 17 seconds for LSU to use its final timeout.

 "My mistake was I went on to the next play," Miles said.
 "I was reviewing quickly what needs to take place.
 It was fourth-and-26.
 I let the clock get away from me.
 That was my fault, my mistake."